 Upon selecting this mode, most settings in the Question Timer area are locked.
-Fully Automatic mode must use a timer to switch between questions automatically.
+The Fully Automatic Mode requires you to use a Question Timer to switch between questions automatically.
 Additional options in the Experience Playback Mode area are also unlocked.
 These will automatically show the various views after questions and decide what your experience does after it finishes.

 |Enabling this setting will display the Live Answer Results view after each question to automatically show how the crowd answered the question on both the Presentation View and Participant View.
 (Polls and Trivia Games)

 |Enabling this setting will display the Correct Answer view after each question to automatically show the crowd the correct answer on both the Presentation View and Participant View.
 (Trivia Games only)

 - Show Player Rankings Automatically After Each Question - This setting will enable the Show Player Rankings view after each question for ten seconds.
 Use this setting to automatically show the crowd the rankings leaderboard on both the Projector View and Mobile View (Trivia Games only)

 This view is noticeably longer than the others.
-If a Trivia Game has more than 12 participants, it cannot show all of their rankings on a single screen.
+If a Trivia Game has more than 12 participants, it cannot show all of the rankings on a single screen.
 This extra time allows the Projector View to cycle through an additional page of participants.

-- Restart Poll/Trivia Game Automatically When Poll/Trivia Game Is Finished? - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
+- Restart Experience Automatically (Poll or Trivia Game) - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
 This is essentially "looping" your Poll or Trivia Game indefinitely.